-XXXL.
-Cafeteria/Lunch
+Cafeteria/Lunch Program

 The cafeteria is open Monday through Friday.
-A hot lunch is served on every full school day.
+A purchased lunch is offed Monday-Wednesday on every full school day.
 A menu for pre-purchasing lunches is online.
 Bag lunches are to be clearly marked with the student's name.
 If, in an emergency, it is necessary to bring a lunch to school after the start of the school day, please leave it at the Main Office, properly marked.

-XXXIL.
-School Activities/Organizations
+School Activities and Organizations